Homemade Cherry Pie Filling

 How To Pit Cherries

-If you do use fresh cherries, and whenever I have them at hand I certainly do, I have a cherry pitting tip for you.
+If you do use fresh cherries, and whenever I have them in abundance I certainly do, I have a cherry-pitting tip for you.
 If you don’t want to buy a cherry pitter just for this one task, you can use a paperclip.

 Unfold the paper clip just once and you will be able to slide the curved end into the cherry and pop out the pit.
 It really is super easy.